akka/akka/akka-docs/rst/java/http/routing-dsl/directives/debugging-directives/logRequestResult.rst

 -----------
 Logs both, the request and the response.

-This directive is a combination of :ref:`-logRequest-` and :ref:`-logResult-`.
+This directive is a combination of :ref:`-logRequest-java-` and :ref:`-logResult-java-`.

-See :ref:`-logRequest-` for the general description how these directives work.
+See :ref:`-logRequest-java-` for the general description how these directives work.

 Example
 -------